 These requirements are intended to ensure that all teams have the same working hardware configuration, software architecture with required capabilities, and level of preparedness needed to succeed in the build week and Final Challenge event.

-Your student team(s) must build or buy a RACECAR that matches specifications of the summer program vehicle.
-Those specifications (bill of materials, laser cutting files, and assembly guide) are publicly available and the parts cost of a typical build is approximately $5000, option for the RACECAR-MN reduces the cost to $700.
+Your student team(s) must build or buy a mini-RACECAR that matches specifications of the summer program vehicle.
+Those specifications (bill of materials, laser cutting files, and assembly guide) are publicly available and for the mini-RACECAR the cost is ~ $700.
 Assembly time varies with experience but is typically on the order of 8 hours for someone with basic mechanical and soldering skills using the guide we provide.

 The proper operation of the vehicle must be demonstrated using the baseline software provided for the summer program before arriving at MIT.
 We can only provide very limited diagnostic and repair support for vehicles.
-We recommend teams bring a selected set of spare parts and a tool kit with them that reflects on their past experience building, operating, and maintaining their own RACECAR.
+We recommend teams bring a selected set of spare parts and a tool kit with them that reflects on their past experience building, operating, and maintaining their own mini-RACECAR.

 Travel Teams organizers must arrange housing for your students, we will provide lunches for the whole program, but the Travel Team organizers are responsible for remaining costs.
 Area hotels are available and home stay options may be possible if family relatives or sponsors live in the local area.
 We do not have the resources to help finding housing or transportation required to attend the program for remote/travel teams.

 For international teams from institutions who participate in the MIT MISTI program, you may already have a MISTI program point of contact who could help with logistics and possibly recruit mentors from the MIT community to support your teams.